ovaschool/ovaschool.github.io/staticpages/pastschools.markdown

 ---

 Throughout the years, the school has been hosted by the following institutions.
 Click on a school for more information.
-(Information about schools before 2014 will be provided soon.)
+(Information about schools before 2014 still to come.)

 * [Zagreb 2025](/zagreb2025)
 * [Braşov 2024](/brasov2024)